jianshu93/Range_expansion_competition/README.md

 These scripts visualize the uncertainty in the parameter estimates of the best-fitting growth and dispersal models.
 They can be used to recreate Figs. S7, S8.

-### analysis-simulations-long.R
+### analysis-simulations-long.R, analysis-simulations-long-sensitivity-alphanm.R

-This script simulates the spatiotemporal models in large 200-patch landscapes for 100 generations.
+These scripts simulate the spatiotemporal models in large 200-patch landscapes for 100 generations.
+The sensitivity script can be modified to examine the sensitivity of any parameter in the model (i.e., not just alpha_nm) across a range of values (see object `prop.range`).
+Note that the files created by these scripts are fairly large: 400-700 MB for each parameter set.

 ### results-figure1.R